Opération Chammal: Operations in Libya

 During February 2016, it was widely reported that French Special Forces were operating in Libya, alongside similar teams from the United Kingdom and the United States.

 Military bases

-In 2018, the Lafarge cement plant located south of Kobanî, Syria was being used as a base of operations by 1st Marine Infantry Parachute Regiment and United States Army forces.
+In 2018, the Lafarge cement plant located south of Kobanî, Syria, was being used as a base of operations by the 1st Marine Infantry Parachute Regiment and United States Army forces.

 During the operation, there were at least three bases near Kobanî, Sarrin and Ayn Issa.
 Moreover, French and American soldiers were reportedly spotted patrolling downtown Manbij, Syria.

-Following the 2019 Turkish offensive into north-eastern Syria and U.S. withdrawal, the French military had to leave, given they rely on U.S. logistical support.

 Casualties

 On 23 September 2017, an operator from the 13th Parachute Dragoon Regiment, Adjudant-chef Stéphane Grenier, became France's first soldier to be killed in combat during Operation Chammal.
 And on 21 March 2018, a legionnaire from the 2nd Foreign Infantry Regiment, Caporal Bogusz Pochylski, became the second soldier to lose his life.